Lyric setting: Musical rhythm

 Music and language are alike in that they both utilize rhythm to organize and convey ideas.
 Time signatures in music contain patterns of strong and weak beats.
 In every time signature, the first beat, or the downbeat, is the strongest.
 4/4, 3/4, and 6/8 time are the most common time signatures in popular styles.

 In 4/4 time, four beats are present in one measure.
 The first beat is the strongest, with the third beat the second-strongest.
 The second beat is weak, with the fourth beat the weakest.
 In 3/4 time, three beats are present in one measure.
 The first beat is the strongest, and the second and third beats are weak.
 In 6/8 time, six beats are present in one measure.
 The first beat is the strongest, the fourth beat is second-strongest, and beats two, three, five, and six are weak.

-When setting lyrics, it is important to note that these levels of strength are applied to the entire duration of the beat.
-However, within the subdivisions of a beat, the same patterns of strength are present, but in a lower degree.
+These levels of strength are applied to the entire duration of the beat.
+Within the subdivisions of a beat, the same patterns of strength are present, but in a lower degree.
 A quarter note can be divided into two eighth notes The first eighth note is strong, the second is weak.
 A quarter note can be divided into four sixteenth notes.
 The first sixteenth note is the strongest, followed by the third, with the second sixteenth weak and the fourth the weakest.
 The same concept applies to eighth-note triplets.
 The first eighth note is the strongest, while the second and third eighth notes are weak.
 Recognizing strong and weak rhythmic patterns is essential during the process of proper lyric setting.

 The suprasegmentals earlier discussed regarding speech can also be applied to strong and weak beats of a measure.
 The strength of a beat is identifiable through its prominence, or force.
 The strong beats always have the most prominence, and can match the strength of a stressed syllable’s suprasegmentals.
 These features can be enhanced by percussion instruments through the dynamics (volume), tone, timbre, or duration.